|

 degeneration.
 Click here to learn more about degenerative disc disease.

-When is surgery seriously considered?
 If your pain is severe enough or if walking has become difficult, your

 physician may consider surgery as an option for you.
 However, nonsurgical,